-- 6. On the next Add Storage page, you can specify volumes to attach to the instance besides the volumes specified by the AMI (such as the root device volume), and then click Next: Tag Instance. - 7.
-On the Tag Instance page, specify tags for the instance, such as a user-friendly name, and then click Next: Configure Security Group. - 8.
+- 7. On the Tag Instance page, specify tags for the instance, such as a user-friendly name, and then click Next: Configure Security Group. - 8.
 On the Configure Security Group page, select an existing security group or create a new one.
-Click Review and Launch. - 9.
-On the Review Instance Launch page, review your settings, and then click Launch to choose a key pair and launch your instance.
+Click Review and Launch. - On the Review Instance Launch page, review your settings, and then click Launch to choose a key pair and launch your instance.
 If you're new to Amazon EC2 and haven't created any key pairs, the wizard prompts you to create one.